jnozzi/cocoadev.com/markdown/NSNumberOCUnitFailingTestCase.md

 It fails with the following error:

-General/TestNSNumber.m:32: error: -General/[TestNSNumber testNumberWithFloat] : Type mismatch -- Number should equal 10.5 but instead equals 10.5.
+TestNSNumber.m:32: error: -[TestNSNumber testNumberWithFloat] : Type mismatch -- Number should equal 10.5 but instead equals 10.5.
-General/RunUnitTests:153: error: Test rig '/Developer/Tools/otest' exited abnormally with code 139 (it may have crashed).
+RunUnitTests:153: error: Test rig '/Developer/Tools/otest' exited abnormally with code 139 (it may have crashed).

 I'm utterly stumped and am surely missing something so blindingly obvious I simply can't see it.
 I'd be very grateful for a pointer in the right direction.
 Thanks!

---General/DaneJensen
+--DaneJensen

 ----